aws-samples/serverless-samples/apigw-log-analytic/README.md

 Note: This solution supports only the [REST API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html).

-This solution won’t create an API Gateway in your AWS account and assumes you already have an API endpoint.
+This solution won’t create an API Gateway in your AWS account and assumes you have an API endpoint.
 If you do not, follow [this tutorial](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html) to create one.

 Deploy an AWS SAM template into your account.
 This template creates all components of the analytics pipeline, including an Amazon S3 bucket, Firehose, Lambda functions, AWS Glue, QuickSight dashboards and visuals, using Infrastructure as Code (IaC).